 - Michelle Symes, "A New Map of the World"—Simple yet complex, this story accomplishes fullness, comfort, sadness, and intimacy in a rather small space.

-The First-Prize winner for essay, "Anointed" by Margo Barnes, is, in a word, strange.
+The First Prize winner for Nonfiction, "Anointed" by Margo Barnes, is, in a word, strange.
 What feels initially like a bizarre anecdote from an eccentric neighbor evolves into a heart-wrenching offering on the ways a body copes with grief, mental illness, and destructive behavior.
 "Anointed" completely stopped me in my tracks, and I am better for having read it.

 Nonfiction Honorable Mentions went to: